2×4 Roller Derby: Postseason: WFTDA Playoffs (Seattle)

 In 2017, 2×4 Roller Derby qualified for WFTDA Division 1 Playoffs for the first time as the eighth seed in Seattle, Washington, and won their opening game against Windy City Rollers, 178-135.
 They were then eliminated from the medals by a 360-80 loss to the Rose City Rollers, and finished their weekend by winning their consolation game against Ann Arbor Roller Derby 255-105.

 2018

 Season tour: Euro Tour

 As most of the skaters of Team Osom also played for Team Argentina, the league decided to coordinate sanctioned games around the dates of the Roller Derby World Cup in Manchester so as to save costs of travel.
 They scheduled six sanctioned games in total in this tour (for before the World Cup, and two after).
-These games, added to the those played by Team Argentina in the World Cup, meant that many of the skaters played a total of 13 games in a span of just 13 days.
+These games, added to those played by Team Argentina in the World Cup, meant that many of the skaters played a total of 13 games in a span of just 13 days.

 By the end of the 2018 regular season, Team Osom settled in the 18th place of the WFTDA Rankings and earned a spot in the postseason Division 1 Playoffs.